DACA + Undocumented Students

 Deferred Action for Childhood Arrivals (or DACA) eligible and undocumented students and alumni are often highly skilled at navigating systems and developing strong support networks and relationships with mentors.
 These are critical skills for navigating a co-op or job search, professional networking, and developing your career.
 However, shifting laws in the U.S. adds stress and confusion to an already complex process.
 DACA eligible and Undocumented students and alumni will find below resources about navigating their immigration status and its impact on their co-op and career.
-This page was inspired by the resources developed by the Hiatt Career Center at Brandeis.

 Support at Wentworth